mghibaudi/OpenFermion-ProjectQ/README.rst

   python -m pip install -e .

-Alternatively, one can install using pip with the command
+Alternatively, one can install the last major release with the command

 .. code-block:: bash